 Complementary regulation tools

-Breath practices, grounding techniques, and calibrated sound therapy (for example the 32-minute resonance session) can reduce sympathetic arousal.
-Once physiology is calmer, small vocal experiments — humming, prolonged vowels, or single-syllable phonation — become easier and serve as building blocks for speech.
+Breath practices, grounding techniques, and calibrated sound therapy (for example the 32-minute resonance session) may play a complementary role in relaxation.
+Once physiology is calmer,may serve as helpful exercises for vocal practice.

 Practical ritual (example 32-minute session)